PornMogulDev/Porn-Studio-Mogul/docs/api_overview.md

     *   (Note: Costs related to `picture_set_settings` are currently not directly calculated by this method, but are assumed to be integrated into `department_budgets` or `crew_assignments` if applicable).
 5. The `BlocCostCalculator` returns the grand `total_cost` for the entire shooting bloc.
 6. The `SceneCommandService` then deducts this `total_cost` from the player's `StudioState` money and proceeds to create the `ShootingBlocDB` entry in the database.

+## Calculation Flow (Scene Revenue)

+This flow describes how final revenue is calculated for a released scene, typically after a `shoot_scene` process is complete.

+1. A higher-level service (e.g., `SceneProcessingService` after a scene is shot) needs to calculate the revenue for a scene.
+2. It constructs a `RevenueInput` DTO containing all necessary data: global thematic tags, weighted content tags with quality scores, star power scores for each market group, etc.
+3. It calls `RevenueCalculator.calculate_revenue()`, passing the `RevenueInput` DTO, current `MarketGroupState` for all markets, and resolved market group preference data.
+4. The `RevenueCalculator` iterates through each `viewer_group` defined in the market data.
+5. For each group, it calculates a final `group_interest_score`:
+    *   It starts by summing **additive appeal** from thematic tags (e.g., `+0.05` for "Romantic").
+    *   It then calculates a **multiplicative content appeal**.
+This is a weighted average based on the quality and viewer preference for each physical and action tag.
+This score is normalized by the total weight of all content tags.
+        *   Tag preferences are modified by orientation sentiments (e.g., "Straight", "Lesbian").
+        *   Further adjustments are made based on `scaling_sentiments` rules, which can provide bonuses or penalties based on the count of performers in a specific role (e.g., diminishing returns for having too many "Givers" in a gangbang scene).
+    *   The score is then modified by Dom/Sub preference, star power bonuses, and any focus group bonus.
+6. The `group_interest_score` is used to determine the revenue generated from that group, adjusted for market `saturation`, `market_share`, and `spending_power`.
+The calculator also determines the `saturation_cost` that will be applied to the market.
+7. After calculating revenue from all viewer groups, it calculates and applies **global penalties**:
+    *   **Short Scene Penalty**: For scenes below a certain runtime.
+    *   **Monotony Penalty**: For long scenes that lack conceptual variety.
+    *   **Overstuffed Scene Penalty**: For scenes that have too many unique concepts per minute.
+8. The calculator returns a `SceneRevenueResult` dataclass containing the final total revenue, a breakdown of interest per viewer group, details on revenue modifiers/penalties, and the market saturation updates to be applied.
+9. The calling service uses this result to update the player's money and the market state.

+## Calculation Flow (Talent Shoot Outcomes)

+This is a backend-only flow that occurs as part of the `shoot_scene` process.
+It determines the impact of a shoot on the participating talent.

+1.  `SceneProcessingService.run_shoot_calculations` is called for a given scene.
+2. It gathers all necessary data: the `Scene` dataclass, a list of all participating `Talent` dataclasses, active studio policies, and a `bloc_context` dictionary containing information about the shooting environment (e.g., `craft_services_efficiency`).
+3. It calls `ShootResultsCalculator.calculate_talent_outcomes()` with this data.
+4. The calculator first determines the total `stamina_cost` for each talent.
+This is done by iterating through the scene's (expanded) action segments and summing the costs for each role the talent performs, which are provided by the `RolePerformanceCalculator`.
+5. Then, for each talent, it calculates a series of outcomes:
+    *   **Fatigue**: If the `stamina_cost` exceeds the talent's maximum stamina pool, a proportional fatigue gain is calculated.
+    *   **Skill Gains**: Gains for Performance, Acting, and Stamina are calculated based on scene runtime, with diminishing returns for higher skill levels.
+    *   **D/S Skill Gains**: If the scene has a Dom/Sub dynamic, gains are calculated based on the scene's focus, the talent's disposition (e.g., "Dom", "Sub"), and a disposition-based multiplier.
+    *   **Experience Gain**: Calculated based on scene runtime, also with diminishing returns.
+    *   **Stress & Burnout**: The calculator delegates to `StressCalculator` to determine stress gain.
+If the new total stress exceeds a threshold, a portion of the excess is converted into `burnout_gain`.
+6. The calculator returns a list of `TalentShootOutcome` DTOs, one for each talent, containing all the calculated results.
+7.  `SceneProcessingService` then uses this DTO to build its own `ShootCalculationResult` DTO, which it passes to its caller, `SceneCommandService`.

+## Validation Flow (Fatigue Estimation)

+This is a "what-if" backend flow used to validate a potential role booking for a talent before it is confirmed.
+It is used to prevent booking a talent into a role that would immediately cause them to exceed their fatigue refusal threshold.

+1. During bulk hiring (`BulkBookingValidator`) or when finding eligible roles (`TalentQueryService`), the system needs to check the potential fatigue impact of a role.
+2. The calling service (e.g., `BulkBookingValidator.try_book_role()`) calls `ShootResultsCalculator.estimate_fatigue_gain()`.
+3. It passes the `Talent` (or `TalentDB`), the `Scene`, and the specific `vp_id` of the role being considered.
+4.  `estimate_fatigue_gain` calculates the `stamina_cost` for that single role by calling its internal `_calculate_stamina_cost_for_role` helper.
+It does **not** consider the talent's current fatigue level.
+5. It compares this `stamina_cost` to the talent's maximum stamina pool (their `stamina` skill multiplied by a config value).
+6. If the cost exceeds the pool, it calculates a proportional `fatigue_gain` (an integer from 0-100) based on the size of the "overdraw".
+7. This estimated integer gain is returned to the calling service.
+8. The caller then adds this estimate to the talent's *current* fatigue to get a `projected_fatigue`, which it can then check against the `fatigue_refusal_threshold` from the game configuration.